From estimation of quantum probabilities to simulation of quantum circuits: Defining simulation of a quantum computer

-In this section, we will introduce and discuss a meaningful notion of efficient simulation, which we call \esim.
-Related notions of simulation have been used in prior works, e.g., in Refs.~\cite{aaronson2011computational, bremner2016average, bravyi2016improved}.
-Further, this notion of simulation corresponds to the class of problems in complexity theory known as sampling problems.
-Here, we define \esim~and prove some of its properties.
-In particular, we will show that for a broad class of tests, \esimer s are statistically indistinguishable from the quantum process that they simulate.
+{{}}{In this section, we will discuss a meaningful notion of approximate weak simulation, which we call \esim.
+This notion of simulation is a natural mathematical relaxation of exact weak simulation and has been used in prior works, e.g., in Refs.~\cite{aaronson2011computational, fefferman2015power, bravyi2016improved}.
+Further, this notion of simulation is closely related to the class of problems in complexity theory known as sampling problems \cite{aaronson2014equivalence}.
+Here, we define \esim~and prove that up to polynomial equivalence, an \esimer~of a quantum computer is effectively a perfect substitute for any task that can be performed by the quantum computer itself.
+In particular, we will show that \esimer s satisfy \emph{efficient indistinguishability} meaning that they can remain statistically indistinguishable from (according to a computationally unbounded referee) and have a polynomially equivalent run-time to the quantum computer that they simulate.
+We argue that efficient indistinguishability is a natural choice of a rigorously defined global condition which minimally captures the concept of computational power.
+The accuracy requirements of \esim~are rigorously defined at the local level of each circuit and correspond to solving a sampling problem (as defined in \cite{aaronson2014equivalence}) based on the outcome distribution of the circuit.
+Thus our result shows that the ability to solve all sampling problems solvable by a quantum computer $\mathcal{C}$ is a necessary and sufficient condition to being efficiently indistinguishable from $\mathcal{C}$ or ``computationally as powerful as $\mathcal{C}$''.}